UMass New Play Lab

-Submit manuscripts to firstname.lastname@example.org.
+Submit manuscripts to email@example.com.
 All documents must be submitted in .pdf format; plays formatted otherwise will be disqualified.
-Please include a concise playwright’s bio and a short (max.
-50 word) summary of how you think your play might benefit from a developmental reading.
+Please include a concise playwright’s bio and a short summary of how you think your play might benefit from a developmental reading.

 WHAT IS THE SUBMISSION DEADLINE?

-The first annual UMASS NEW PLAY LAB premieres in the Curtain Theater in March 2014.
-Play Lab, the brainchild of MFA ’15 graduate students Paul Adolphsen, Amy Brooks, and Jared Culverhouse, will be the culmination of a year’s worth of planning, imagining, and exhaustive script reading.
-It will also mark a return to one of UMass Amherst Department of Theater’s most cherished traditions: the ongoing development of new plays by the boldest, most inspiring writers in our field.
-Amy Brooks kindly agreed to write about the progress so far.
+The first annual UMASS NEW PLAY LAB premiered in the Curtain Theater in March 2014.
+Play Lab, the brainchild of MFA ’15 graduate students Paul Adolphsen, Amy Brooks, and Jared Culverhouse,was the culmination of a year’s worth of planning, imagining, and exhaustive script reading.
+It also marked a return to one of UMass Amherst Department of Theater’s most cherished traditions: the ongoing development of new plays by the boldest, most inspiring writers in our field.
+Amy Brooks wrote about the first part of the progress in advance of the performances.

 Problem: How do you fill a slot in the UMass theater season with a show that puts a minimal strain on budgetary and technical resources while delivering maximum entertainment and innovation?